 - Students and faculty at Columbia College, IIT, Harold Washington, Harry Truman, Kennedy-King, Malcolm X, Northwestern University, Olive Harvey, Richard Daley, SAIC, the University of Chicago, and Wilbur Wright

 - Caretakers for the elderly and people with disabilities

 Call us at 312-280-2660 to learn more about our other special offers and partnerships with universities, corporations, and other organizations that include free admission.

-If you plan to visit the museum with 10 or more people, you qualify for our advance admission prices of $6 for students/seniors and $10 for adults.
-The advance price is for self-guided groups only and we recommend that you book your visit at least two weeks in advance by calling the Box Office at 312-397-4010.
-We also encourage any university partners who qualify for free admission to call the Box Office if you know you will be bringing a group to the MCA.
+If you plan to visit the museum with 10 or more people, you qualify for our advance admission prices of $7 for students and seniors and $13 for adults.
+The advance price is for self-guided groups only.
+We recommend that you book your visit at least two weeks in advance by calling the Box Office at 312-397-4010.
+We also encourage any university partners who qualify for free admission to call the Box Office.

-Every Tuesday, year-round, Illinois residents enjoy free admission from 10 am–8 pm.
-On any other day of the week, other than Mondays when we are closed, our suggested admission is $12 for adults and $7 for students, seniors over 65, and teachers.
+Every Tuesday, year-round, Illinois residents enjoy free admission.
+On any other day of the week, other than Mondays when we are closed, our suggested admission is $15 for adults and $8 for students, seniors over 65, and teachers.
 Of course, MCA Members are always free!